Post

 6.2.
 Summary Table of Metrized/Matrix-Aware Optimizers

-OptimizerKey Preconditioning / Metric IdeaUpdate Sketch (Simplified for one layer)Addresses AnisotropyNull-Gradient Consistent?
+OptimizerKey Preconditioning / Metric IdeaUpdate Sketch (Simplified)Addresses AnisotropyNull-Gradient Consistent?

 AdamDiagonal approx. of Hessian (Curvature)\(W \leftarrow W - \eta \frac{m_t}{\sqrt{v_t}+\epsilon}\)\(\kappa_H\) (partially, diagonal)Yes